mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Step 4
 Wrap the numbers 0, 100, and 50 in span elements, and wrap those new span elements in strong elements.
 Then give your new span elements id values of xpText, healthText, and goldText, respectively.

+Step 5
+For your #controls element, create three button elements.
+The first should have the id set to button1, and the text Go to store.
+The second should have the id set to button2, and the text Go to cave.
+The third should have the id set to button3, and the text Fight dragon.